 When one party seeks to enforce the provisions of a prenuptial agreement in court, the agreement may not be upheld if the party against whom it is sought to be enforced proves that:

 - The agreement was not executed voluntarily

 - There was fraud, duress, or coercion in its execution

 - The other party failed to disclose all property and financial obligations

-In Tampa, Florida, the Law Firm for Family Law founded by Gary Williams has been counseling clients for years, protecting high value assets through comprehensive prenuptial agreements.
+In Tampa, Florida, The Law Firm for Family Law founded by Tampa Family Law Lawyer Gary Williams has been counseling clients for years, protecting high value assets through comprehensive prenuptial agreements.

-We invite your call today at (727) 531-8737 to ask an attorney about your premarital agreement.
+We invite your call today at (727) 531-8737 to ask a Tampa Family Law Attorney about your premarital agreement.

 Directions to Our Clearwater Family Law Attorneys from Tampa, FL

 These directions are from Google Maps starting from: